 Understanding your brand is essential to nailing down which public platform will discuss your products, services, or your background.
 A millennial YouTube star should monitor platforms such as Twitter, Instagram, and Facebook as these are the most common places their audience exists.
 As a cosmetic surgeon, review-based public platforms such as Healthgrades, WebMD, and Vitals are crucial to ensure your rating and industry reputation remains high.

 Let’s get into platform categories which may be beneficial to monitor.

 The younger generations are apt at this: Using their social media platforms as search tools.
-Popular platforms such as Facebook, Twitter, Instagram and Snapchat contain search functions.
+Popular platforms such as Facebook, Twitter, Instagram, Reddit, and Snapchat contain search functions.
 These searches are considered to be an “up-to-the-minute” information resource.

 In the case of Twitter – you can take control of what your search looks like (for the most part).
 The best reputation strategy is a preventative one.

 I’ll write more detailed articles soon on which profiles to create (with instruction) and how to keep these profiles active.